 - The trend of the global movement towards the equality of technical and regulatory standards is a certain pattern that is introducing the vehicle-to-grid technology market.
 Manufacturers of chargers, grid operators, and automakers are working together more to come up with interoperable communication protocols and standardized charging systems, including CHAdeMO and ISO 15118.
 These are standards that guarantee that EVs and grid systems are compatible and this way, two-way transmission of energy takes place smoothly.

 - In 2024, a number of major car manufacturers announced future models that will have an integrated V2G capability, which complies with modernization policies in the national grid.
-Europe, North America and East Asian governments are also launching incentives to V2G-capable charging infrastructure and are utilizing these technologies as part of urban energy management strategies.
+Europe, North America and East Asian governments are also launching incentives to V2G-capable EV Charging Station infrastructure and are utilizing these technologies as part of urban energy management strategies.
 This harmonization of products in regulation is also creating investor confidence and minimizing market fragmentations and increasing commercial roll out.

 - The current process of standardization and favorable policies is enhancing the technological and regulatory base of the vehicle-to-grid technology market, facilitating interoperability and making the technology acceptable on a global scale.